Trap of Feature Diversity in the Learning of MLPs: Explaining the dynamics of the decrease of feature diversity

-\textbf{Assumption 1.} \textit{We assume that the MLP encodes features of very few (a single or two) categories in the first phase, while other categories have not been learned in the first phase.}
+\begin{assumption} \textit{We assume that the MLP encodes features of very few (a single or two) categories in the first phase, while other categories have not been learned in this phase.} \end{assumption}

-To verify this assumption, Figure \ref{fig:accuracy} shows that only a single or two categories exhibit much higher accuracies than the random guessing at the end of the first phase.
-This indicates that the learning of the MLP is dominated by training samples of a single or two categories.
+Figure \ref{fig:accuracy} verifies this assumption.
+It shows that only a single or two categories exhibit much higher accuracies than the random guessing at the end of the first phase.
+This indicates that the learning of the MLP is dominated by training samples of a single or two categories in very early iterations.